7 Churches To Visit in Metro Manila for Visita Iglesia

 Address: 2000 M.H.
 Del Pilar St. Malate, Manila

-First built in 1588, the Malate Church is considered as one of Manila’s most iconic churches as it has been destroyed and rebuilt many times throughout the years.
+First built in 1588, the Malate Church is considered one of Manila’s most iconic churches as it has been destroyed and rebuilt many times throughout the years.
 Overlooking Plaza Rajah Sulayman and the Manila Bay, this church has an interplay of Muslim design and Mexican baroque that most churchgoers adore.

 San Agustin Church